 1stDrive.com launched on 1st April 2005.
 It took me weeks to make the first version of the website, you can read more about that below.
 This website is written, designed and maintained by me (Paul) and that’s why I can put the real truth on here such as pages talking about driving school scams.

 After just days of launching I was fully booked for weeks ahead and it’s been the same ever since.
-My site has grown in popularity over the years and pupils have travelled from as far away as Holland to take lessons with me.
+My site has grown in popularity over the years and pupils have traveled from as far away as Holland to take driving lessons with me.
 I’d already had some exciting adventures so far and advances in technology meant there was about to become a way to share my adventures with the world…

 Lights, camera, action!

-An idiot was driving too closely behind me when I was doing a lesson one day.
+An idiot was driving too closely behind me when I was doing a driving lesson one day.
 He wasn’t paying attention and crashed into us.
 It wasn’t our fault because we weren’t even moving but the other driver refused to accept any blame.
 Three other cars had crashed into the back of him and the case went on for just under two years.
 His own insurance company, police and his solicitor told him that it was his fault but he still refused to admit it.

 At this time I decided to invest in my first in-car CCTV system to protect me from any other idiots in the future.
 Years ago but they used to be huge, clunky devices that recorded onto VHS tapes.
 You had to have a big box under the passenger seat and keep winding the tapes back.